AODQ/monte-toad/README.md

 - ASSIMP
 - OpenMP
-- spdlog
-- fmt

 # Internal Dependencies
   (part of third-party, don't need to download)

 - bvh
-- stb\_image.hpp
 - cxxopts
 - GLM
+- imgui
+- json (nlohmann)
+- nanort
+- open-image-denoise
+- stb
+- stb\_image.hpp

 # Support

 To run the editor, OpenGL3.2 is required.
-Image processing can still be done without a GPU.
+Image processing can still be done without a GPU, but the stand alone application is not yet ready.

 Minimum of CMake 3.0 is necessary.
 I've only tested with GCC 10.1 and Clang 10.0 on Linux.
 There is no windows support as of now.